Autoroutes of Morocco: Increasing road-safety

 Increasing safety is an important goal for the ADM: the new autoroutes are designed to improve safety and the ADM also believes that extending the express-way network will increase overall safety as the through-going (and often high-speed) traffic is moved away from the Route Nationals, that run through the cities and villages along the way.
 Expressways also use non-level crossings and because there is no oncoming traffic overtaking cars is safer than on normal roads.

-The ADM also publishes accident figures to increase the attention of the public in road-safety.
+The ADM also publishes traffic violence figures to increase the attention of the public in road-safety.